iancorbett/Tech_Blog/README.md

 Sources:

-Throughout making this project, I did not use any starter code or any code taken directly from another repo, but I did receive some help from the class TA dungeon, as well as the class teacher Luigi.
-I was having some difficulty getting the data from certain prompt, but they were able to help me rewrite my code so that these prompts were getting the data that I needed.
+Throughtout completing this project, I did not copy code from any other projects or repositories, but I did receive help from a tutor named Joem.
+I was having issues getting the posts all save, instead of just saving the most recent post.
+However, he was able to help me fix this issue.
+One other issue I had was that the comment functionality was not working.
+It would not show the comments, but we were able to get this bug fixed as well.
+One more fix he helped me make was with the timestamps.
+He explained how they work and helped me implement this feature in my application.
+In addition to these specific fixes, he gave me very useful advice and teaching on handlebars as a whole and its upsides and downsides.

 License: